open-goal/open-goal.github.io/documentation/contributing/subtitle-translations.md

 ![](/docs/subtitle-translations/editor-all-cutscenes.png)

 - This is because it's the only subtitle we've setup.
 The greyed out options are subtitles that are defined in the base language (see above, it's set to english).
-This let's us keep track of what we havn't done yet and copy those existing definitions into our new language for editing.
+This lets us keep track of what we havn't done yet and copy those existing definitions into our new language for editing.
 Let's do that next.

 ### Copying Subtitles from a Base Language